joaomdmoura/sweet/README.md

 ------------
 * Clear and simple syntax
 * Defining blocks using indentation
+* Include of external files
+* Watch folders with sweet files
 * Support to Class, Def, Conditionals, Constants and Variables
  * Just If conditional for now ( whitout else )
  * Local and Global Variables ( down / uppercase eg. lol / Lol )